Package 'MLE'

 distr

 The distribution to fit. "gamma" stands for the gamma distribution, "chisq" for the χ2\chi^2 distribution, "weibull" for the Weibull, "lomax" for the Lomax, "foldnorm" for the folded normal, "betaprime" for the beta-prime distribution, "lognorm" for the log-normal, "logcauchy" for the log-Cauchy, "loglogictic" for the log-logistic distribution. "halfnorm" for the half-normal, "invgauss" for the inverse Gaussian, "pareto" for the Pareto distribution, "exp" for the exponential distribution, "exp2" I do not remember, "maxboltz" for the Maxwell-Boltzman distribution, "rayleigh" is the Rayleigh distribution, "lindley" is the Lindley distribution, "halfcauchy" is the half-Cauchy distribution and "powerlaw" is the power law distribution.
 The "normlog" is simply the normal distribution where all values are positive.
 Note, this is not log-normal.
 It is the normal with a log link.
 Similarly to the inverse gaussian distribution where the mean is an exponentiated.
 This comes from the GLM theory.
 The "epois" stands for the exponential-Poisson, the "gep" for the generalized exponential-Poisson and the "pe" for the Poisson-exponential distribution.
-The "wp" for the Weibull Poisson, the "be" for the beta exponential the "zigamma" and "ziweibull" stand for the zero inflated gamma and Weibull distributions, respectively, and they accept zeros.
+The "wp" stands for the Weibull Poisson, the "be" for the beta exponential, the "frechet2" for the two-parameter Frechet, for the the "zigamma" and "ziweibull" stand for the zero inflated gamma and Weibull distributions, respectively, and they accept zeros.

 tol